An entry-level DSLR, the Nikon D3100 is equipped with a plethora of features and functionality for people who are planning to get into photography.

 Extremely Easy to Use

 Weighing almost 505g, the D3100 is amazingly lightweight and compact.
-Thanks to its rubberized handgrip, it feels more natural and is easier to handle than other similarly-sized cameras.
+Thanks to its rubberized handgrip, it feels more natural and is easier to handle compared to other similarly-sized cameras.
 The innovatively designed shutter mechanism is good for a minimum of 100,000 cycles and features a novel ‘quiet’ shooting mode.